lgonzalezrouco/pti/wsl.md

 ## Step 1.
 Install WSL

-1. Open the Windows Features menu (search for "windows features" or "características de windows" with the search tool) and check the Windows Subsystem for Linux checkbox.
+1. Open the Windows Features menu (search for "windows features" or "características de windows" with the search tool) and check the Windows Subsystem for Linux ("Subsistema de Windows para Linux") checkbox.

 WSL1 is enough for many tasks, so you just use it.
 However, recently a WSL2 update has been released.
 Besides some improvements, you will need to update to WSL2 if you need to use Docker and you have Windows 10 Home.
 In case you want to update to WSL2 follow instructions in ANNEX 3 before continuing with the next steps.